We are excited to offer a variety of remote courses for rising 9th – 12th graders.

 Casey McAlduff is a poet and Humanities teacher living and working in Oakland.
 She received an MA in Education from UC Berkeley’s Multicultural Urban Secondary English (MUSE) program in 2016, and an MFA in Creative Writing from Saint Mary’s College in 2012.
 Since 2013, Casey has curated the Studio One Reading Series at Studio One Arts Center in Oakland, one of the longest running reading series in the Bay Area,

+Sold out!
 From Zero to Bang!
 In 5 Days: The College Admissions Personal Statement

 August 3 – 7, 2020